hstarmans/pcb-motor/readme.md

 Carl Bugeja shared several projects where eletric motors are made directly using PCBs, see [Hackaday](https://hackaday.io/CarlBugeja) and [Youtube](https://www.youtube.com/c/CarlBugeja).
 Drawing these circuits can be a pain.
 This scripts automates the fabrication.
+The scripts only supports Archimidean spirals.
+Trapezoids are a more popular choise and most likely work better.
+An implementation/plugin for kicad can be found [here](https://github.com/atomic14/kicad-coil-plugins).

 ## Install
 Install poetry and python